tallpauley/wordsiv/docs/index.md

 ## Key Features

-- **Shaped text**: WordSiv generates text that is roughly the *shape* of the desired language using word/punctuation probabilities and capitalization.
+- **Shaped Text**: WordSiv generates text that is roughly the *shape* of text in the desired language using word/punctuation probabilities and capitalization.
-- **Word filtering**: WordSiv selects from words that can be spelled with your current glyph set.
-Many additional filters to select for letter combinations you want without worrying about `.notdef`.
+- **Easy Word Filtering**: WordSiv selects from words that can be spelled with your current glyph set, so you don't have to worry about `.notdef`.
+Add additional word requirements (substrings, patterns, word length, etc.) on top without having to wrangle regex.
-- **Letter case support**: WordSiv supports cased source words, and has many ways of filtering and transforming case via the `case` parameter.
+- **Letter Case Aware**: WordSiv has a simple `case` argument to set the desired case of words, and choose whether to transform letter case of the words in the Vocab.
+Words like `"I", "Paris", "DDoS", "WWF"` will by appear in their original letter case by default (if the Vocab has capitalization).

 # Installation